apache/skywalking-satellite/docs/en/setup/examples/forward-agent-data-to-oap-server/README.md

-# Forward agent data to OAP server
+# Forward Agent Data to OAP Server

 Using Satellite to receive the SkyWalking protocols from agent, and transport data to the SkyWalking backend or another Satellite.